SUKOHI/ClampBolt/README.md

 # ClampBolt
-A Laravel package to attach/detach files to/from model.
+A Laravel package that allows you to attach/detach files to/from model.
 (This package is maintained under L6.x)

 # Installation